0

 Borough - 8 Melior St, Bermondsey, London SE1 3QP

 Husband and wife team Woongchul Park (ex-Ledbury) and Bomee Ki (former pastry chef at The Arts Club) turn out to be a dream restaurant duo at this, their first independent venture.
-We were blown away by the inventive food and warm service at this Bermondsey spot.
+We were blown away by the inventive food and warm service at this Bermondsey spot which has also won a Michelin star.

 More about Sollip